ava-labs/subnet-evm/x/warp/README.md

 `getVerifiedMessage` is used to read the contents of the delivered Avalanche Warp Message into the expected format.

-It returns the message if present and a boolean indicating whether or not there is an Avalanche Warp Message included in the transaction and pre-verified in the block.
+It returns the message if present and a boolean indicating if a message is present.

 To use this function, the transaction must include the signed Avalanche Warp Message encoded in the [predicate](#predicate-encoding) of the transaction.
-Prior to the block's execution, every transaction predicate is pre-verified.
+Prior to executing a block, the VM iterates through transactions and pre-verifies all predicates.
+If a transaction's predicate is invalid, then it is considered invalid to include in the block and dropped.

 This gives the following properties:

 1. The EVM execution does not need to verify the Warp Message at runtime (no signature verification or external calls to the P-Chain)
-2. The EVM can deterministically re-execute and re-verify blocks assuming the predicate was verified by the network
+2. The EVM can deterministically re-execute and re-verify blocks assuming the predicate was verified by the network (eg., in bootstrapping)

 This pre-verification is performed using the ProposerVM Block header during [block verification](../../../plugin/evm/block.go#L220) and [block building](../../../miner/worker.go#L200).

 Note: in order to support the notion of an `AnycastID` for the `DestinationChainID`, `getVerifiedMessage` and the predicate DO NOT require that the `DestinationChainID` matches the `blockchainID` currently running.
-Instead, callers of `getVerifiedMessage` should use `getBlockchainID()` to decide how they should interpret the message ie. Am I the recipient chain or is this an Anycast message?
+Instead, callers of `getVerifiedMessage` should use `getBlockchainID()` to decide how they should interpret the message.
+In other words, does the `destinationChainID` match either the local `blockchainID` or the `AnycastID`.

 ### getBlockchainID

 `getBlockchainID` returns the blockchainID of the blockchain that Subnet-EVM is running on.

-This is different from the conventional Eth ChainID registered to https://chainlist.org/.
+This is different from the conventional Ethereum ChainID registered to https://chainlist.org/.

 The `blockchainID` in Avalanche refers to the txID that created the blockchain on the Avalanche P-Chain ([docs](https://docs.avax.network/specs/platform-transaction-serialization#unsigned-create-chain-tx)).

 ### Predicate Encoding

-Avalanche Warp Messages are encoded as a signed Avalanche [Warp Message](https://github.com/ava-labs/avalanchego/blob/master/vms/platformvm/warp/message.go#L7) where the [UnsignedMessage](https://github.com/ava-labs/avalanchego/blob/master/vms/platformvm/warp/unsigned_message.go#L14)'s payload includes an [AddressedPayload](../../../warp/payload/payload.go).
+Avalanche Warp Messages are encoded as a signed Avalanche [Warp Message](https://github.com/ava-labs/avalanchego/blob/v1.10.4/vms/platformvm/warp/message.go#L7) where the [UnsignedMessage](https://github.com/ava-labs/avalanchego/blob/v1.10.4/vms/platformvm/warp/unsigned_message.go#L14)'s payload includes an [AddressedPayload](../../../warp/payload/payload.go).

 Since the predicate is encoded into the [Transaction Access List](https://eips.ethereum.org/EIPS/eip-2930), it is packed into 32 byte hashes intended to declare storage slots that should be pre-warmed into the cache prior to transaction execution.